 Some causes for roof leaks may be more difficult to locate and solve, but if they are attended to early, may still be solved yourself.
 Complex problems, however, may require complex roof repair solutions.

-Ice dams occur when snow melts and then refreezes at the edges of the roof, creating a wall of ice, behind which snow and water may pool.
+Ice dams occur when snow melts and then refreezes at the edges of the roof, creating a wall of ice behind which snow and water may pool.
 The solution to solving leaks caused by ice dams begins with good flashing.
-You can place adhesive strip of ice and water barrier underneath the main roof joint.
+You can place an adhesive strip of ice and water barrier underneath the main roof joint.

 Place these adhesive strips all the way down from the main joint all the way down to the roof’s edge.
 Re-shingle over the ice-water barrier.
 This may stop both leaks from ice dams and leaks from driving rain.
-If leaks continue, consider installing roof edge heating cables, to prevent ice dams from occurring there.
+If leaks continue, consider installing roof edge heating cables to prevent ice dams from occurring there.
 However, proactive attic insulation and ventilation is usually the best way to prevent ice dams from forming.

 Step flashing is used wherever shingles intersect with a wall.
 Its purpose is to channel water downhill, but it can rust, or come loose, allowing water to rush in behind it.
 Rusted flashing should be replaced.
 This will mean prying shingles and siding loose to get at the damaged step flashing.
-For this roof repair tip, it is especially important to be careful, and thorough; one misplaced nail can cause a piece of step flashing to slide downward, exposing the wall.
+For this roof repair tip, it is especially important to be careful and thorough; one misplaced nail can cause a piece of step flashing to slide downward, exposing the wall.